Long Stay 'D' Visas Explained

 Visa refusals can be quite common for those who attempt to apply without seeking legal guidance first.
 Unfortunately, a visa refusal will mean that you have no legal right to enter Ireland.
 This means you will be turned away by an immigration officer when you arrive at border control at the airport or in any Irish ports.

-Your IAS lawyer will be able to identify the problems with your initial application and will rectify the mistakes for you.
+Your IAS consultants will be able to identify the problems with your initial application and will rectify the mistakes for you.

 However, you need to act fast if you want to successfully have your visa refusal overturned: you have only 2 months to submit an appeal and the process can be quite lengthy and time-consuming.